mantika/whaleprint/README.md

 ## Installing whaleprint

-Just download the binary for your platform from the [Releases](https://github.com/mantika/whaleprint/releases) section and put it anywher in your PATH and enjoy!
+Just download the binary for your platform from the [Releases](https://github.com/mantika/whaleprint/releases) section, put it anywher in your PATH and enjoy!

 ## Extending DAB